Emerson1337/clean-architecture-nestjs/README.md

 If you get problems with the crypt version when you try to run the app on a container

-- Remember to delete `node_modules` folders from the backend and frontend if you are using an OS different from Linux.
+- Remember to delete `node_modules` folders from the backend and frontend if you are using an OS different from Linux before to run for the first time the docker-compose up command.